 2. Notify Your Malpractice Insurance Carrier:

 When you are notified that a medical malpractice case has been filed against you, it’s important that you compose yourself and notify your malpractice insurance carrier to provide you with a competent legal counsel who will represent you in all phases of the litigation.
 Yes, you heard it right.
 You may need the assistance of an attorney to defend you since you are allegedly at fault.
-If you do not have an insurance carrier, get your own lawyer who can help you go through with the whole court proceedings.
+If you do not have an insurance carrier, get your lawyer to help you through the court proceedings.
 Your lawyer will accompany you during your court appearances and hearings.
 Also, do not commit the mistake of disclosing any information about your case to third parties except your attorney.

 3. Prepare Your Deposition or Pre-Trial Testimony:

-When you are notified of the lawsuit against you, the fact-finding stage begins.
-At this point, you are expected to provide your deposition or a sworn pre-trial testimony.
-It is necessary for cross-examinations and written and oral questions until the case will reach its finality.
-Your attorney during this phase will provide you with tips on how to conduct yourself during the interrogations.
-You are also guided by your legal counsel as to your former patient’s record and other questions you are most likely to be asked about the case.
-Information about your personal background, education, and even the way you commonly treat your patients can also be part of the inquiry.
+The fact-finding stage begins when you are notified of the lawsuit against you.
+At this point, you are expected to provide your deposition or sworn pre-trial testimony.
+It is necessary for cross-examinations and written and oral questions until the case reaches its finality.
+During this phase, your medicare fraud lawyer will provide tips on how to conduct yourself during the interrogations.
+Your legal counsel also guides you regarding your former patient’s record and other questions you are most likely to be asked about the case.
+Your legal counsel also guides you on your former patient’s record and other questions you are most likely to be asked about the case.
+Information about your personal background, education, and how you commonly treat your patients can also be part of the inquiry.

 4. Prepare Relevant Information Or Documents On Time:

 When information is sought regarding your medical malpractice suit, it is best if you refresh your mind and review your on-the-job manuals and notes.
-But, you may also be required to submit these documents to courtand the downside here is that these documents can be used as evidence against you.
-If this is the case, you can consult your lawyer as to the proper steps to be taken.
+But, you may also be required to submit these documents to the court, and the downside here is that these documents can be used as evidence against you.
+You can consult your lawyer about the proper steps if this is the case.
 When the court asks you to submit your counter-affidavits and other written testimonies, you have to take note of the time limits as laid down by law so that you’ll not get a default judgment later on.
 It’s one way of protecting your rights as a party to the case.

 5. Be Familiar With The Monetary Claims Associated With The Lawsuit Against You:

 When you’re facing a lawsuit for medical malpractice, monetary claims for the damages and injuries caused by you as a medical practitioner may be a demand made by the plaintiff.
 Yes, it’s common with civil cases like this to request the recovery of compensation for the loss.
-That is why it’s your right to know how much you may be required to pay for the satisfaction of the monetary judgment in the situation that you lose the case.
+That is why it’s your right to know how much you may be required to pay for the satisfaction of the monetary judgment when you lose the case.
 However, said monetary claims also vary depending on the extent of the injury incurred by the plaintiff.
-If the plaintiff can prove that there’s malpractice committed on your part, the following are considered in determining the value of the monetary award you are obliged to compensate the plaintiff:
+Suppose the plaintiff can prove that there’s malpractice committed on your part.
+In that case, the following are considered in determining the value of the monetary award you are obliged to compensate the plaintiff: